 The person focuses on the half-empty glass, rather than that half-full, as if putting on or wearing “negative glasses” — there is no light at the end of the tunnel, no hope for a better present or even a future, and the depressed person may feel helpless to change their life in a meaningful way.
 Feeling alone with it all, even when there are significant others in one’s life, is also part of the picture, and it is generally not helpful to remind the depressed person of their existence.
 Sometimes, depression may lead to fleeting thoughts of death by suicide or of dying, and these may culiminate in concrete plans or even a suicidal attempt.
 A cry for help should always be heeded and taken seriously.
 Better be safe than sorry.

 In Israel, there is an Emotional First Aid Phone and Internet Hotline that can be contacted 24/7 as necessary (Eran = 1201).
+They are manned by volunteers and not fully fledged professionals.
+For professional help, please contact an outpatient mental health clinic or go the nearest ER.

 How does depression come about?